-I hope the aforementioned reasons explained why a recumbent tricycle should be your go to equipment when you’re out on a tour.
+I hope the aforementioned reasons explain why a recumbent tricycle should be your go-to equipment when you’re out on a tour.

 There are many problems that a recumbent trike rider may face when touring.
 Let’s see them so that you can minimize these issues before making your next tour.
 Below are a few.

 Difficult to carry

 The first and most obvious problem is the difficulty of loading a recumbent trike onto a car in comparison to loading a regular bike.
 Some recumbent trikes are quite heavy due to the increased amount of materials they use to make them sturdier.

 Another issue with this type of tricycle is that it can be difficult to find parts.
 So, if any part of the trick gets damaged in the middle of the tour, you may not find the replacement parts available in the nearest repair center.